Utah vs. BYU Football

 The following are examples of building bridges.

-Related to the incident in Grand Blanc, Pastor Jeff from the Youtube channel Hello Saints made a video responding to some Evangelical leaders making claims about the LDS church.
+Related to the incident in Grand Blanc, Pastor Jeff from the YouTube channel Hello Saints made a video responding to some Evangelical leaders making claims about the LDS church.
 Pastor Jeff called out other Evangelical leaders for saying members of the LDS church are going to hell because of all the bad events that were happening to the church.
-Pastor Jeff demonstrates true Christ-like attributes by teaching we should not hurt someone that is already hurt.
+Pastor Jeff demonstrates true Christ-like attributes by teaching we should not hurt someone who is already hurt.
 Don’t beat them while they are down, essentially.
-Instead, Pastor Jeff suggested to practice what Christ would truly do, and that is cry with those that cry.
+Instead, Pastor Jeff suggested practicing what Christ would truly do, and that is to cry with those who cry.

-In a similar event in 2007, a milkman to the Amish shot members of that community.
-What was the Amish’s response?
+In a similar event in 2007,a milkman shot members of an Amish community.
+What was the Amish response?
 They forgave the shooter and raised money for the family of the shooter.

 I feel that the previously stated examples show how to build bridges in modern society.
 Reach out and offer healing and peace, and don’t beat another person who is already losing.
 Pastor Jeff’s mission is to build a bridge between Evangelical and LDS Church communities, and I think he does so remarkably.
-Personally, my life has been enriched from building bridges by getting to know other relgious communities in the Salt Lake City area.
-I have learned from them and I have grown wiser because of it.
+Personally, my life has been enriched by getting to know other religious communities in the Salt Lake City area.
+I have learned from them, and I have grown wiser because of it.

 Humanizing